 It's very useful to see all of the pieces of a collection before deciding on a faucet.
 You may love the faucet but hate the towel rack or soap dish, which may be a factor in your buying decision.

-Graff's collections are so complete that they even include components that you will never see, and are of interest only to plumbers, such as valve extension kits, and vessel rings.
-Whoever put all this together did a really good job.
+Graff's collections are so complete that they even include components that you will never see, and are of interest only to plumbers, such as valve extension kits and vessel rings.
+Whoever put all this together did a very good job.

 The information provided about each faucet is very clearly presented, including its available finishes, critical dimensions, and options.
 Downloadable .pdf files include a dimensioned drawing, exploded parts diagram, parts list, installation instructions, and specifications for most faucets.

-There is even a link to a 3d CAD model of most faucets but in 3ds format rather than the more universal dxf format.
-The model may not help consumers but is a boon to designers and specifiers.
+There is even a link to a 3d CAD model of most faucets but in .3ds format rather than the more universal .dxf format.
+A model may not help consumers, but is a boon to designers and specifiers.

 Missing Information

-Unfortunately, however, the totality of the hard information (as opposed to sales puffery) provided about a faucet is insufficient for an informed buying decision.
+Unfortunately, however, the totality of the hard information provided about a faucet is insufficient for an informed buying decision.

 For those faucet listings that do link to a specification sheet, important specifications are missing.
-Only about half of the needed information is provided.
+Just over half of the needed information is provided.

 Graff Website Scoresheet